 - iron and ironing board

 - sewing machine or embroidery needle and floss

-Print your bunny template before you start.
+Print out the bunny template at 100% with no scaling or cropping.
 Be sure you save a copy to your computer too.
 You can easily change the size of your bunny so that it suits your project.
 Just adjust your printer settings to reduce or enlarge it.

 1. CREATE THE APPLIQUÉ

 Trace the bunny template onto the paper side of the heat bonding fusible web.
 Roughly cut around the outside leaving a small border (as pictured below).

 Heat your iron to a hot non-steam setting.
 Place the fusible web piece onto the wrong side (the back) of your chosen fabric so that your template (on the paper side) is facing you and the webbing is between the paper and the fabric.
 Fuse the paper to the fabric by running the hot iron over it for a few seconds.

 Follow the traced lines to neatly cut out the bunny and then peel off the backing paper.

 Position the bunny on the garment or backing fabric with the webbing between the garment and the bunny fabric.
 Once you are happy with the positioning, use the iron to secure the bunny to the garment.
 The heat will ‘melt’ the bonding agent to secure your bunny to the garment or fabric.
 Press down gently for a few seconds and then lift the iron.
 Don’t rub the iron across the garment as the appliqué may move.

 Blanket stitch around the raw edges of the appliqué.
 You can use the blanket stitch function on your sewing machine to do this.
 Or you can stitch it by hand.
 Head to this post for a description of blanket stitch.